bitcoinmainstreet/mainstreet/project_shares/readme.txt

 This whole concept is experimental right now, and is totally subject to change and improved as long as those changes are for the betterment of the project and the shareholders.

+If you are going to contribute to the project, be sure to add your github username and bitcoin address to contributor_bitcoin_addresses.csv (open in a text editor).